kuasar-io/kuasar/docs/vmm/how-to-run-kuasar-with-isulad-and-stratovirt.md

 Kuasar use  `docker` or `containerd` container engine to build guest os initrd image, so you need to **make sure `docker` or `containerd` is correctly installed and can pull the image from the dockerhub registries**.

+> Tips: `make vmm` build command will download the Rust and Golang packages from the internet network, so you need to provide the `http_proxy` and `https_proxy` environments for the `make all` command.
+>
+> If a self-signed certificate is used in the `make all` build command execution environment, you may encounter SSL issues with downloading resources from https URL failed.
+Therefore, you need to provide a CA-signed certificate and copy it into the root directory of the Kuasar project, then rename it as "proxy.crt".
+In this way, our build script will use the "proxy.crt" certificate to access the https URLs of Rust and Golang installation packages.

 ### Build and install kuasar vmm-sandboxer

 ```bash